 - Nicola Meacle (DEASP CE Supervisor)

-Cork CIL works in partnership with its service users, the HSE, and the DSP to provide a range of support and services to people with disabilities living in the South Lee and Blackpool areas of Cork city.
+Cork CIL works in partnership with its service users, the HSE, and the DEASP to provide a range of support and services to people with disabilities living in the South Lee and Blackpool areas of Cork city.

 The services offered by Cork CIL aim to respond to individual needs and preferences.
 Everyone who uses Cork CIL services is unique, however, many people who use our services have very complex and high support needs.

 Cork CIL Services include:

-- provision of a Assisted Living Personal Assistant (PA) Service to Adults and Children on behalf HSE;
+- provision of an assisted living Personal Assistant (PA) service to Adults and Children on behalf of the HSE;

 - DEASP Community Employment (CE) Programme sponsor;